-Fashion being an integral part of our social lives, as more and more consumers are moving to the e-commerce space, online fashion retailers are sure to top the revenue charts in the new normal.
+Fashion ecommerce is an integral part of our social lives; as more and more consumers are moving to the e-commerce space, online fashion retailers are sure to top the revenue charts in the new normal.

 According to Ananth Narayanan, CEO, Myntra-Jabong, “The penetration of online shopping which is currently at 4% will go up to 10 – 15% over the next 3 to 5 years.

-However, to make most of this opportunity, online fashion brands must be able to cut through the competition, by delivering an unmatched customer experience.
+However, to make the most of this opportunity, fashion ecommerce brands must be able to cut through the competition by delivering an unmatched customer experience.
 And to do so, online marketers need to reinvent their strategies with more personalized communication.

-Personalized customer experience help marketers enhance their chance to generate more sales in comparison to those who haven’t adopted this strategy.
-According to a report, published by Forbes, 80% consumers are willing to make a purchase from retailers that personalize their buying experience.
+A Personalized customer experience here helps to generate more sales in comparison to those who haven’t adopted this strategy.
+According to a report published by Forbes, 80% consumers are willing to make a purchase from retailers that personalize their buying experience.

-Building a personalized marketing eco-system is easier said than done.
-To create a robust online personalization strategy, marketers need to evaluate the roadblocks laid down due to the pandemic, its impact on business flow and most eminently on consumer behaviour.
-Here are few industry challenges that marketers need to tackle:
+To create a robust online personalization strategy, marketers need to evaluate the roadblocks laid down, and their impact on business flow and consumer behavior.
+Here are a few industry challenges that marketers need to tackle:

-According to Amazon’s sales report growth in apparel sales fell by an average of 40% while “Indoor” fashion categories, such as lounge wear and active wear, fared better.
+During the pandemic, Amazon’s sales report dropped in apparel sales by an average of 40% while “Indoor” fashion categories, such as loungewear and activewear, fared better.

 So, brands need to catch up with the changing needs and preferences of the customer, lest they should be left behind.

-- Embracing safety protocols: Most customers are reluctant to shop due to safety issues with regards to the delivery.
+Most customers are reluctant to shop due to safety issues with regard to the delivery.
 Therefore, brands need to comply with the safety and health regulations during the dispatch of the product and ensure that all the warehouse workers and delivery agents are in good health.
-Determining the ‘hot spots’ and tackling the delivery issues in those areas are certain challenges, online brands need to overcome.

-According to a report, 64% consumers want mobile and contactless pickup or check-in options.
+According to a report, 64% of consumers want mobile and contactless pickup or check-in options.

-Despite possessing a vast pool of data and technologies at disposal, many marketers end up delivering poor personalized experience that leaves customers in a shopping dilemma, adding up to their dissatisfaction.
-As per Smart Insights63% of consumers will stop buying from brands that use poor personalization tactics.
+Despite possessing a vast pool of data and technologies at their disposal, many marketers end up delivering a poor personalized experience that leaves customers in a shopping dilemma, adding up to their dissatisfaction.
+As per Smart Insights, 63% of consumers will stop buying from brands that use poor personalization tactics.

-So how do we understand customer expectation after all?
+So how do we understand customer expectations after all?

 If you are a marketer who wants to construct a durable ‘Personalization Engine’ for your business, here are the steps to help you get started!

-Step 1: Building a buyer persona to identify target customer
+Step 1: Building a buyer persona to identify the target customer

-Enable seamless brand experiences through omni-channel customer engagement across multiple platforms like E-mail, Social Media, Mobile Apps, Website, E-com site, etc., to deliver unified customer experience.
-Customer-centric omni-channel strategies enable brands to retain an average of 89% of their customers, compared to 33% for companies with weak omni-channel customer engagement.
+Enable seamless brand experiences through omni-channel customer engagement across multiple platforms like E-mail, Social Media, Mobile Apps, Websites, Ecommerce sites, etc., to deliver a unified customer experience.
+Customer-centric omnichannel strategies enable brands to retain an average of 89% of their customers, compared to 33% for companies with weak omnichannel customer engagement.

 Step 3: Using personalization to deliver customer experience

-Once you have collected all the necessary information, it’s time to create personalized messages and recommendations based on the data like the target profile’s purchase history, buying frequency, spending appetite etc., to create a personalized offer that suits their requirement.
+Once you have collected all the necessary information, it’s time to create personalized messages and recommendations based on data like purchase history, buying frequency, spending appetite, etc.

-For instance, Myntra, the online retail fashion giant, uses personalization as the epicentre to build a robust customer experience.
-They use the transaction and browsing history of each users on the platform, their search pattern, buying behaviour and wishlist, to determine the fashion preferences of their customers, called the user’s taste profile.
-This profile helps the brand to understand the kind of brand category and price point that a user prefers.
-Aside that, it also helps them narrow down the user preference for each category, making it easier to recommend the right product, providing a seamless and unique shopping experience.
-And this is how Myntra leverages personalization to win loyal customers along with high-scaling revenue.
+For instance, Myntra, Ajio, Nykaa, and other fashion ecommerce giants use personalization as the epicenter to build a robust customer experience.
+They use the transaction and browsing history of each user on the platform, their search pattern, buying behavior and wishlist to determine the fashion preferences of their customers, called the user’s taste profile.

-Curbing in-store retail offers tremendous scope for online fashion retailers, to engage and acquire new customers during the festive season.
-And to leverage this seed of opportunity, marketers have to be prepared with their A game in personalization.
-As per report, Indian buyers are projected to spend INR 15,000 on average, with a majority surveyed planning to increase their budgets from last year.
-This is the result of the pent-up savings from the last few months, resulting to a ‘revenge buying’ festive season.
-According to research, 71% customers aim to make unplanned purchases during Dussehra and 85% of planned shoppers will conclude their planning before Diwali.
+Curbing in-store retail offers tremendous scope for online fashion ecommerce retailers to engage and acquire new customers during the festive season.
+And to leverage this seed of opportunity, marketers have to be prepared with their A-game in personalization.
+Indian buyers are projected to spend INR 15,000 on average, with a majority surveyed planning to increase their budgets from last year.
+This is the result of the pent-up savings from the last few months, resulting in a ‘revenge buying’ festive season.

 - Promoting crisp and alluring content across platforms.

-- Analysing the user journey and identifying the target prospects.
+- Analyzing the user journey and identifying the target prospects.